SilvesterYu/DATS-SHU235-Information-Visualization-Labs/README.md

-labs and practice files and loads of comments explaining what's going on
+labs, practice files and loads of comments explaining what's going on
 # Folders and what's inside

 ## Week3/